-After viewing all 13 videos and doing a tour of Sorority Village, PNMs will meet virtually with their Gamma Chi who will walk them through the preferencing process.
-This involves listing their top 10 preferences and then ranking their bottom 3 preferences.
+After viewing all 13 videos and doing a tour of Sorority Village, PNMs will meet with their Gamma Chi who will walk them through the preferencing process.
 Ranking certain preferences does not guarantee that she will/will not be invited back to a particular organization.

 After PNMs meet with up to 10 chapters, they will again list their preferences.
 However, this time they will list their top 6 preferences and rank their bottom 4.
 Ranking certain preferences does not guarantee that she will/will not be invited back to a particular organization.

 At the end of the day, PNMs will list their top 2 preferences and rank their bottom 4.
 Ranking certain preferences does not guarantee that she will/will not be invited back to a particular organization.

 After attending all events they were invited to, PNMs will rank their choices in preferential order.
 They may only rank the chapters whose preference events they attended, and they may not go back and change their rank order after it has been submitted.
 They will also be asked to read and sign an MRABA, or Membership Recruitment Acceptance Binding Agreement.
-To learn more about the MRABA, visit https://www.npcwomen.org/resources/pdf/MRABA%20Script.pdf for more information.
-This is a binding agreement and will not change even a PNM is unhappy with her options.
+To learn more about the MRABA, visit the NPC Women Website for more information.
+This is a binding agreement and will not change even if a PNM is unhappy with her options.